-Our BA (Hons) Acting* course, new for 2020, will present a new opportunity to develop as a performing artist and work towards a successful career in film, television or radio.
+Our BA (Hons) Acting course presents a new opportunity to develop as a performing artist and work towards a successful career in film, television or radio.

 Building on NUA’s well-established expertise in film, moving image, sound, animation and visual effects, the new course will focus on the live and recorded screen and voice performance.